nook1208/english/hellow-talk/2021-02-01-voice-call.md

 I had my meal before this conversation.

-I ate pigs feet.
+I ate pigs' feet.

-What does it mean 'pork cut'?
+What does it mean 'pork cuts'?

 That means so many parts of pigs right?